camunda/camunda-docs/docs/apis-tools/camunda-api-rest/camunda-api-rest-authentication.md

 ---
-id: unified-api-rest-authentication
+id: camunda-api-rest-authentication
 title: "Authentication"
-description: "Describes authentication options that can be used to access Unified REST API."
+description: "Describes authentication options that can be used to access Camunda 8 REST API."
 ---

 ## Authentication in the cloud